Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Methods

 where $i<0$ denotes single-particle states with negative $j_z$ values, and $\bar{i}$ is the time-reversal partner of the single-particle state $i$.
-The last term, absent in the valence two-neutron systems studied previously~\cite{SY_PRC2024}, can be regarded as a mean-field conttibution from other occupied pairs.
+The last term, absent in the valence two-neutron systems studied previously~\cite{SY_PRC2024}, can be regarded as a mean-field contribution from other occupied pairs.
+Then, the Hamiltonian can be expressed in terms of the paired operators defined below: